Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Evaluation study cases

 \section{Evaluation study cases}

-We demonstrate the generality of the learning framework with three different RRM problems relevant to 5G.
-While 5G has not yet been standardized, to avoid ambiguity and clearly ascribe the observed gains to the learned policies (rather than arbitrary simulation assumptions), we choose to evaluate them in a sub-6GHz LTE-compliant event-driven system simulator that provides clear baselines for comparison with state-of-the-art RRM functionalities.
+We illustrate the learning framework using two RRM problems, one from 5G and one relevant to any interference-limited cellular system.
+We evaluate them in a sub-6GHz event-driven system simulator and compare the results to state-of-the-art RRM functionalities.